leodeslf/leaf/summs/frontend/eloquent_javascript.md

 ### Numbers

-Max possible number is close to 9 with 15 zeros.
+Maximum possible number is close to 9 with 15 zeros.
 Scientific notation `2e8`, means `2 * (10 ** 8)`.
 Arithmetic operators with the same precedence execute from left to right.
 The `/`, `*` and `%` share the same precedence, `+` and `-` also do.